OlivierLD/raspberry-coffee/Project-Trunk/ImageDB/SQLITE.md

 ```

 ## A GUI for SQLite
+Cool stuff, easy to use, perfect!
 - <https://sqlitebrowser.org/>
   - Works on Linux, Mac, and Windows.
+  - On a Raspberry Pi, do a
+    ```
+    $ sudo apt-get update
+    $ sudo apt-get install sqlitebrowser
+    ```

 ### Initialize a new SQLite DB for images
-1. Initialize (create the DB and the required tables)
+1. Initialize (create the DB and the required objects - tables, views, etc)
 ```
 $ sqlite3 sql/the_new_db.db < sql/image_db.sql
 ```